-- C. All employees in positions eligible for overtime shall receive pay for attending "Community Policing Events" as defined by the Chief of Police or Designee (e.g., crime watch meeting, neighborhood cleanup, National Night Out, etc.) in accordance with the following: - When attendance at a "Community Policing Event" begins while on duty and continues past the end of the normal duty shift, or begins prior to the start of the normal duty shift and continues into the normal duty shift, the time shall be considered a continuation of the normal workday. - 2.
-When attendance at a "Community Policing Event" begins and ends while off duty, the employee shall receive premium pay at a rate of one and one-half (11⁄2) times his/her straight time rate of pay for all hours worked while attending such Community Policing Events or the employee shall receive a minimum guarantee of two (2) hours at one and one-half (11⁄2) times his/her straight time rate of pay, whichever is greater. - D. When an off-duty employee covered by this Agreement is directed by a supervisor to place a telephone call in furtherance of City business, and the employee engages in the directed telephone activity for more than an insubstantial amount of time in any particular instance, then, after supervisory verification of the necessity and duration of the call (such may include obtaining statements from the participants to the phone call), the
+- CB.
+All employees in positions eligible for overtime shall receive pay for attending "Community Policing Events" as defined by the Chief of Police or Designee (e.g., crime watch meeting, neighborhood cleanup, National Night Out, etc.) in accordance with the following: - When attendance at a "Community Policing Event" begins while on duty and continues past the end of the normal duty shift, or begins prior to the start of the normal duty shift and continues into the normal duty shift, the time shall be considered a continuation of the normal workday. - 2.
+Except as provided in 14.3.D. below, \(\psi_w\)hen attendance at a "Community Policing Event" begins and ends while off duty, the employee shall receive premium pay at a rate of one and one-half (11⁄2) times his/her straight time rate of pay for all hours worked while attending such Community Policing Events or the employee shall receive a minimum guarantee of two (2) hours at one and one-half (11⁄2) times his/her straight time rate of pay, whichever is greater. - DC.
+When an off-duty employee covered by this Agreement is directed by a supervisor to place a telephone call in furtherance of City business, and the employee engages in the directed telephone activity for more than an insubstantial amount of time in any particular instance, then, after

-- time involved in such telephone call shall be considered authorized and approved work within the meaning of this section. - E. In lieu of being paid overtime as described in this article an employee, with approval of the shift supervisor, may adjust his/her schedule within the same work period on an hour-for-hour basis. - Vacations, holidays and all other paid leaves, except sick leave or hours compensated for as call-out, shall count as hours worked for the purpose of computing overtime.
+- supervisory verification of the necessity and duration of the call (such may include obtaining statements from the participants to the phone call), the time involved in such telephone call shall be considered authorized and approved work within the meaning of this section. - ED.
+In lieu of being paid overtime as described in this article an employee, with approval of the shift supervisor, may adjust his/her schedule within the same work period on an hour-for-hour basis, except in the case of Community Policing Events.
+For Community Policing Events only, in lieu of being paid overtime as described in this article, the shift supervisor may require an employee to adjust his/her schedule within the same work period on an hour-for-hour basis. - 14.4 Vacations, holidays and all other paid leaves, except sick leave or hours compensated for as call-out, shall count as hours worked for the purpose of computing overtime.
 However, all above paid leave shall not count as hours worked for the purpose of computing overtime when the entire regularly scheduled workweek is charged as either vacation, holiday or any one type of paid leave or any combination of paid leave.
 All vacation leave shall count as hours worked when an employee is required to work overtime.